vlonje20/dev-init-app/READMe.md

       - ArtifactId: your ID.
 Subfolder inside your 'GroupId' (Your project name version. eg: jenkins-app-v1.0.0)
       - Type: war
       - Classifier: leave blank
       - File: Get the complete link of your .war file on your backend.
-Default link could be found in: /var/lib/jenkins/ (eg: /var/lib/jenkins/workspace/your-project-name/target/jenkins-app-v1.0.0.war)
+      - Default link could be found in: /var/lib/jenkins/ (eg: /var/lib/jenkins/workspace/your-project-name/target/jenkins-app-v1.0.0.war)
+  - Now Save
+  - Build Now
 ##
+To get your default jenkins directory:
+- Go to Dashboard
+- System
+##
 5. Jenkins Tomcat Integrations: <br>
-We do this intergration using a plugin call 'Deploy to Container'
+We do this intergration using a plugin call `Deploy to Container`
 - In Jenkins go to Dashboard ==> Manage Jenkins ==> Plugins ==>
-- Available ==> Search "Deploy to container"
+- Available ==> Search `Deploy to container`
 - Select and install without restart

 - Dashboard ==> Project ==> Configure ==> Post-Build-Actions ==>